oletizi/avi-docs/src/site/docs/16.3/ipam-and-dns-16-2-x/index.md

 title: IPAM and DNS (16.2.x)
 layout: default
 ---
 The Avi Controller can be configured to provide automatic IP address allocation for virtual services and to provide authoritative DNS resolution for their virtual IP addresses.

+*Note: Users of Avi Vantage 16.3+ should instead refer to <a href="/service-discovery-using-ipam-and-dns-16-3/">Service Discovery Using IPAM and DNS (16.3+)</a>.*

 To enable auto-allocation of VIPs, configure an IP address management (IPAM) profile and add it to the configuration of the cloud on the Avi Controller.
 IPAM profiles can be configured to use the following IP providers: